ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### Soft memory limit {#soft-memory-limit}

-The soft memory limit specifies a dangerous threshold that should not be exceeded under normal circumstances.
+The soft memory limit specifies a dangerous threshold that should not be exceeded by the {{ ydb-short-name }} process under normal circumstances.

 If the soft limit is exceeded, {{ ydb-short-name }} starts to reduce the shared cache size to zero.
 Therefore, more database nodes should be added to the cluster as soon as possible, or per-component memory limits should be reduced.

 ### Target memory utilization {#target-memory-utilization}

-The target memory utilization specifies a threshold for memory usage that is considered optimal.
+The target memory utilization specifies a threshold for the {{ ydb-short-name }} process memory usage that is considered optimal.

 Flexible cache sizes are calculated according to their limit thresholds to keep process consumption around this value.